jppo/OSSEC-GUI/README.md

 - A Mysql database (tested with Mysql 5.7 and Mariadb 10.1 and 10.3 on some Debian Stretch).

 Release : V3.0 created on 09/06/2018

+Please leave me a comment (even in "issues").